idunnowhat2do/sugarcube/README.md

 - Twine/Twee tags as classes, on the active passage's container element and the page's `<body>` element, for styling.
 - Widget macros.
 Widgets allow you to create macros by using the standard macros and wiki text that you use normally within your story, so all Twine/Twee authors can now create simple macros regardless of technical aptitude.
 - Supports the backslash (`\`) as a line continuation character.
 This is mostly useful for controlling whitespace when you want to wrap lines for readability, but not generate extra whitespace upon display, and the `<<silently>>` macro isn't an option because you need to generate output.  (similar to [escape line breaks with backslashes](http://www.glorioustrainwrecks.com/node/5400 "http://www.glorioustrainwrecks.com/node/5400"), but built in)
-- Supports inserting HTML directly into passage text, without needing to use the `<html>` formatter.
+- Supports inserting HTML directly into passage text, without needing to use the `<html>` formatter (though it still works too).
 - Supports the current set of TiddlyWiki markup (e.g. adds `<nowiki>…</nowiki>` &amp; table caption markup).
 - Supports the use of $variables in both the wiki link and image markup syntaxes (e.g. `[[$goThere]]` &amp; `[img[$someImgSrc]]`).
 - Embeds the jQuery library (2.x series).